 - The Rainbow Lodge, where delicious meals are served.
 Guests also enjoy relaxing around the stone fireplace, playing piano, or enjoying books, games and computer technology in our library.

-- The Dormitory includes comfortable semiprivate rooms and shared bathroom facilities, a lounge and kitchenette.
+- The Dormitory includes comfortable semiprivate rooms and shared bathroom facilities, a lounge, kitchenette and hot tub.

-- The Game room with foose ball, air hockey, billiards and other games is a great place to socialize and have a friendly competition
+- Morgan Hall with foose ball, air hockey, billiards and other games is a great place to socialize and have a friendly competition

-- The Beautiful Gardens of Enchantment designed for all the senses.
+- The beautiful Gardens of Enchantment designed for all the senses.
 Guest can relax in the gazebo, listen to the fountains, touch sculptures and read print and braille signs while enjoying the fragrant plants and flowers.
 Easy access with paved walking paths.

 - The Picnic Pavillion is a great place for picnics and to relax and do crafts.
 It can accommodate up to 120 people.

 - The fire pit is a popular place to roast s’mores and sing camp songs.

-- The outdoor game area includes bocce ball, horseshoes, and a swings for kids.
+- The outdoor game area includes bocce ball, horseshoes, and swings for kids.

 - The stocked fish pond has fishing poles ready to go for those who want to catch a bite.

-- There area also many paved and unpaved hiking paths to take a stroll around the property.
+- There are also many paved and unpaved hiking paths to take a stroll around the property.

 Take a photo tour of the park.